Love French Food

 6. Omitting to compensate for the fact that the legs are dark meat and take longer to cook than the breast.

-Are frozen ducks good to use, and how long to thaw?
+Are frozen ducks good to use, and how long do they take to thaw?

-Yes, frozen ducks are a great purchase, especially if it has not been frozen for longer than 2 years.
+Yes, frozen ducks are a great purchase, especially if they have not been frozen for longer than 2 years.
 To thaw a duck, take it out of the freezer and place it in a dish in the refrigerator the night before you want to cook it.
 It must be cooked that day or the next.

 More Wonderful Roast Dishes